azurecrystalz/azurecrystalz.github.io/source/_posts/bon-appetit.md

 {% endbubble %}

 {% bubble Hinata %}
-  Oh don't mind me!
+  Oh, don't mind me!
 While you're eating so happily like that, just turn this way a bit please!
 {% endbubble %}

 {% bubble Niki %}